 About the Senior Pastor

-Prior to his official ministry appointments, Rev. Thomas served as a founding member of the Social Justice Initiative at Philander Smith College under the tutelage of Dr. Joseph L. Jones.
+.Prior to his official ministry appointments, Rev. Thomas served as a founding member of the Social Justice Initiative at Philander Smith College under the tutelage of Dr. Joseph L. Jones.
 His involvement at the Annual Black Studies Conference in conjunction with the Black Studies Department at Olive Harvey College led Rev. Thomas to convene and work closely with his intellectual father, Mr. Armstead Allen, and other elite black scholars, thinkers, and social activists.

-Rev. Thomas is proud to provide Pastoral Care to his flock, both in the physical temple and the community, as they journey through the various seasons of life.
-In his spare time, Rev. Thomas enjoys theater, jazz, the sultry soul of 70’s music, video games, political discourse with a sip of whiskey, baseball, professional wrestling, and community service projects.
-He is a member of Phi Beta Sigma Fraternity Inc; he is father to 5 beautiful children; and he loves to quote Zora Neale Hurston when she says “if you aint got it, you can’t show it.
+Rev. Thomas is proud to provide Spiritual Care, cultural development, and political education to those under his care, both in the physical temple and the community, as they journey through the various seasons of life.
+In his spare time, Rev. Thomas enjoys theater, jazz, the sultry soul sound of 70’s music, video games, political discourse with a sip of whiskey, baseball, professional wrestling, and community service projects.
+Rev. Thomas is engaged to the lovely Rev. Elexis F. Wilson, the father to 5 beautiful children; and he lives by the quote Zora Neale Hurston when she says “if you aint got it, you can’t show it.
 If you do got it, you can’t hide it.”